 If a Master in Tartu has sparked your interest, then scroll through the programs below.
 You may find the degree that will help you reach your personal and professional goals!

-The MA in IT Law programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms. [+]
+Designed for lawyers interested in pursuing careers in the field of information technology and cyber security, the programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
+The students will enjoy full access to UT services and full participation in all events of the IT Law Programme. [+]

 MA in Quantitative Economics gives students strong preparation in contemporary economic theory and econometric analysis methods. [+]